Kasbah Mosque, Marrakesh: Location and urban environment

-The mosque is in the old kasbah district of Marrakech and is located not far from the El-Badi Palace and from the current Royal Palace still used by the Moroccan king today.
+The mosque is in the old Kasbah district of Marrakesh and is located not far from the El-Badi Palace and from the current Royal Palace still used by the Moroccan king today.
 It is flanked by Place Moulay el Yazid on its eastern side.
-Most notably, on the southern side of the mosque are located the Saadian Tombs, a narrow necropolis with ornate mausoleums that housed the tombs of the Saadi Dynasty and now a major tourist attraction in Marrakech.
-The mosque is also very close to the city walls and to Bab Agnaou, one of the most notable gates in Marrakech.
+On its south side are the Saadian Tombs, a narrow necropolis with ornate mausoleums that housed the tombs of the Saadi dynasty.
+The mosque is also close to the city walls and to Bab Agnaou, the historical main gate to the Kasbah.